StantonDowd/unix-wb-guessinggame/README.md

-## This is the guessing game for Unix Workbenbch on Coursera.
+## This is the guessing game for The Unix Workbench on Coursera.
-- *makefile created 2018-04-22 02:32*
+- *makefile created 2018-04-22 03:10*
 - *guessinggame.sh contains 23 lines of code*